 The following links include resources from accredited institutes and universities.
 Many of these courses last from two to twelve weeks, and some of them let you work at your own pace.
 They contain a variety of audio and video files as well as PDF texts, assignments and more.

-Academic Earth offers free online courses in 18 different subjects ranging from art history to finance and from 13 different universities including Columbia, Princeton and Yale.
+Academic Earth offers free online courses in 18 different areas ranging from art history to finance and from 13 different universities including Columbia, Princeton and Yale.
 You’ll also find a variety of playlists and video electives that you can watch for free at any time.

 You don’t need to create an account or enter any information to access the courses and resources on Academic Earth.
 Simply browse the available courses, lectures and videos or search for your subject of interest.